Travel Tips for Iceland

 Final Tips for Driving in Iceland in December

-• Read up on Iceland’s driving laws before you arrive
+• Familiarize yourself with Iceland’s driving laws before you arrive

 Is it Worth Visiting Iceland in December?

-Whatever brings you to Iceland this winter, let the local team at Lava Car Rental outfit you with the right rental car for your driving needs.
-Check out our full lineup of vehicles and book today for the best pricing and the best selection.
+Let the local team at Lava Car Rental help you find the perfect rental car for your adventure.
+Browse our selection of vehicles and book early to secure the best deals!

 Rent your car in Iceland now